 - Develop, continue to implement and enforce a program to address stormwater runoff from new development and redevelopment projects that disturb greater than or equal to one acre, including projects less than one acre that are part of a larger common plan of development or sale, that discharge into our small MS4.
-The program will ensure that controls are in place that will prevent or minimize impacts. - Develop and implement strategies which include a combination of structural and/or non-structural BMPs appropriate for our community. - Use an ordinance or other regulatory mechanism to address post-construction runoff from new development and redevelopment projects to the extent allowable under State or local law.
+The program will ensure that controls are in place that will prevent or minimize impacts. - Develop and implement strategies which include a combination of structural and/or nonstructural BMPs appropriate for our community. - Use an ordinance or other regulatory mechanism to address post-construction runoff from new development and redevelopment projects to the extent allowable under State or local law.
 The ordinance or regulatory mechanism will, at a minimum, be equivalent with the technical requirements set forth in the applicable Ohio EPA NPDES General Stormwater Permit (s) for Construction Activities applicable for our permit area which have been issued at the time of issuance of this permit.
-This includes the following Ohio EPA NPDES General Stormwater Permits for Construction Activities: OHC000003, OHCD00001 and OHCO00001. - The plan will ensure adequate long-term operation and maintenance of BMPs.
+This includes the following Ohio EPA NPDES General Stormwater Permits for Construction Activities: OHC000003, OHCD00001 and OHCO00001. - The plan will ensure adequate long-term operation and maintenance of BMPs, including provisions for how to ensure continuity of O&M plans when the property changes ownership. - Include, at minimum, one (1) on-site inspection of each post-construction runoff control during the permit term - Provide educational opportunity on green infrastructure/CGP Table 4b practices. - For watersheds with TMDLs for total suspended solids (Olentangy) or nutrients (Big Darby, Big Walnut, and Olentangy), implement one of the following: (1) retrofit an existing peak-discharge stormwater practice; (2) perform restoration of at least three hundred linear feet of channelized stream; (3) update ordinance to require green infrastructure/CGP Table 4b practices where feasible; or (4) install a green infrastructure/CGP Table 4b practice to treat a minimum of one acre of existing impervious area.